Why certain Tannaka groups attached to abelian varieties are almost connected: The Cebotarev density theorem

 Suppose $X_0$ is a variety defined over a finite field $\kappa$.
 Let $k$ denote the algebraic closure of $\kappa$ and let $X$ be the extension of $X_0$ to $k$.
 On $X_0$ the geometric Frobenius endomorphism $Fr=Fr_\kappa$ acts by the $q$-power map on coordinates, for $q=\# \kappa$.
+Let $\kappa_m$ be an extension field of $\kappa$ of degree $m$.
+Attached to a Weil complex $K$ there is the function